Top 5 Simple Parapet Design Ideas for Modern Homes

 4. Herringbone Layout

-Herringbone layout arranges thin rectangular tiles in a V-shaped zigzag pattern, creating a strong visual effect that feels structured yet dynamic.
+Herringbone layout arranges thin rectangular floor tiles in a V-shaped zigzag pattern, creating a strong visual effect that feels structured yet dynamic.
 Simpolo Tiles and Bathware’s Spectra collection comes in rich textures that suit this layout very well.
 When used thoughtfully, the tiles reflect both sunlight and shadows in a way that makes the pattern stand out even more.
 This layout works beautifully in outdoor spaces that already have simple flooring or plain railings, where a little design boost is all you need to elevate the look.

 5. Grid Layout